VanshajSaxena/springBootAOP/README.md

 >  A Simple AspectJ Aspect Oriented Programming Project

----

-This has helped me learn about Aspect Oriented Programming and how frameworks like Spring and AspectJ leverage Java's Reflection and Proxying capabilities to provide a clean and modular way to separate cross-cutting concerns from the core business logic.
+Aspect Oriented Programming and how frameworks like Spring and AspectJ leverage Java's Reflection and Proxying capabilities to provide a clean and modular way to separate cross-cutting concerns from the core business logic.

 ``` shell
 src